| |

 mental health services for over 17 years.
 She has used this

-experience to promote user/survivor perspectives in all
+experience to promote user/survivor perspectives in all her

 researcher and consultant.
 She became active through setting